marttosc/learning/README.md

-# learning
+# Learning

-Collection of repositories of new skills while I'm learning
+This repository was created to store all my learning codes.